nanoporetech/dorado-docs/docs/troubleshooting/faq.md

 Dorado reports the number of reads *basecalled* from your input data, but this number may differ from the number of records in your output because of read splitting.
-This can happen because a single read recorded to the POD5 file contains more than one molecule and this was not detected and split into separate records during sequencing by MinKnow.
+This can happen because a single read recorded to the POD5 file contains more than one molecule and this was not detected and split into separate records during sequencing by MinKNOW.

 Dorado annotates split reads by adding the `parent_read_id` which is stored in the bam `pi` tag.
 The `parent_read_id` is the read id of the original unsplit read.
 Only reads which are children of